CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 What effect does calling the `prompt` function have?
 // # It creates a popup input textbox and accept an input.
 What is the return value of `prompt`?
-// # The return value is the input value of the user.
+// # The return value is the input value from the user.